iPadOS 14 has added more features to Apple Notes. Can this app ever replace third-party note-taking apps?

 Most note-taking apps can annotate your PDFs because they have great PDF-reading tools (pens, highlighters and text boxes).
 That alone, however, is not enough to make a good PDF reader.
 Of the two apps, Notability is the better PDF annotating app.

-Hyperlinks ease your navigation through PDFs.
-Both Apple Notes and Notability can recognise hyperlinks and automatically deactivate them when using your Apple Pencil.
-In Notability you can:
+Hyperlinks ease navigation through PDFs.
+Both apps can recognise them and automatically deactivate them when using your Apple Pencil.
+In Notability, you can also:

 PDF Reading | Notability | Apple Notes |